sara-nl/swiftdocs/source/Pages/Clients/awscli.rst

 ====================

 It is possible to enable S3 bucket versioning.
 This can be enabled per bucket.
-If you do this then when you overwrite an existing object, then you can still retrieve the previous overwritten version.
+If you do this then when you overwrite an existing object, then you can still retrieve the previously overwritten version.
 In addition, when you accidentally delete an object, then you can still restore the deleted object when you have bucket versioning enabled.

 .. note:: **Note:** No object will ever be thrown away.
 This means that you may end up with a lot of data in buckets where there is a lot of overwriting and deleting going on.
 So a manual cleanup may be necessary.
 Unfortunately, at the time of writing it is not possible to impose a life cycle policy so that versions are automatically cleaned up.